Seattle educators get 10.5 percent raise in new tentative contract

 The deal also would increase the number of counselors in secondary schools and nurses, while expanding school-based racial-equity teams and health-care benefits for substitute teachers, according to an announcement of the tentative agreement posted on the district website Friday evening that was later removed.
 A different version was posted soon after.

 “Our team jumped the gun.
-In alignment with our agreement with SEA we pulled back the high-level summary.
-It is important we honor SEA’s communication with their members as mentioned above,” the district said in a statement.
+In alignment with our agreement with SEA we pulled back the high-level summary,” the district said in a statement.

 Citing labor laws and a desire to respect union membership, the union and the school board and the school district have kept a tight lid on the deal.

-Reached for comment after news of the tentative agreement broke Friday evening, SEA President Campano said she thought “members will be happy” with the terms of the contract.
+Reached for comment after news of the tentative agreement broke Friday evening, Campano said she thought “members will be happy.”

-Negotiating teams for the district and the union have been meeting since May.
-After both sides failed to reach a deal by a scheduled deadline last weekend, teachers voted Tuesday to authorize a strike if their union could not reach an agreement by the first day of school.
+Negotiators have been meeting since May.
+After they missed last weekend’s deadline for reaching a deal, union members voted Tuesday to authorize a strike if both sides failed to come to terms before the first day of school.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.